stela2502/Singularity_Tutorial/docs/HowToSetUpAModule.md

 ```
 We need to copy the image to ``/scale/gr01/shared/common/software/Singularity_Workshop/1.0/Singularity_Workshop_v1.0.sif``.

-Of cause that module name will not be available for all of you due to user access rights restrictions on our shared folders.
+Of cause **this module name** will not be available for all of you due to user access rights restrictions on our shared folders.

 In other words, you will need to rename your module.
-I often forget to change the module name or version in one or more places (an apptainer call or anywhere in the module).
-To simplify this whole process, I have transitioned from executing commands in the terminal to using[a Makefile based approach](AMakefileBasedApproach.md).
+I often forget to change the module name or version in one or more places (in an apptainer call or anywhere in the Lua module).
+And therfore I have simplified this whole process: I have transitioned from executing commands in the terminal to using[a Makefile based approach](AMakefileBasedApproach.md).